-Are some documents not considered official RRISD records?
+Are some documents not considered official Round Rock ISD records?

 Extra copies or duplicate copies (referred to as convenience copies) maintained only for reference, a stock of publications or blank forms, catalogs or trade journals are not considered official state records.

-What is the difference between a official record and a convenience copy?
+What is the difference between an official record and a convenience copy?

 Every record is either an official record or a convenience copy.
-The official record is retained as the original, and subject to RRISD’s record control schedule requirements and disposition policies.
+The official record is retained as the original, and subject to Round Rock ISD’s record control schedule requirements and disposition policies.
 Official records may be retained in any medium or format.
 Scanned images may be retained as the official, and the original can then be destroyed or managed as a convenience copy.

 Convenience copies are all other copies of the record created for convenience, reference, or research.
-Convenience copies may be destroyed at any time and are not subject to RRISD record control schedule requirements or disposition policy.
+Convenience copies are not subject to Round Rock ISD record control schedule requirements or disposition policy and may be destroyed when no longer needed.
 Convenience copies that contain confidential information must be destroyed in a manner that preserves confidentiality.